Genessence/Pricing_System/quoteflow_pro/PRD_QUOTEFLOW_PRO.md

 Acceptance Criteria:
 - Use a step-by-step wizard for RFQ creation
+- Select site location from unique site codes (A001, A002, A003, etc.)
+- Generate unique RFQ numbers with GP prefix and site code (GP-A001-001, GP-A002-001, etc.)
 - Select items from existing ERP database with auto-fill functionality
 - Add new items to ERP database when not found in existing catalog
 - Add multiple items with specifications and quantities